Frequently Asked Questions about Online Learning

 Listed below are the most common questions about distance learning at Empire State College.

-SUNY Empire Online offers associate and bachelor's degree programs that are completely online, allowing you the flexibility to complete your degree while balancing a busy lifestyle.
+SUNY ESC Online offers associate and bachelor's degree programs that are completely online, allowing you the flexibility to complete your degree while balancing a busy lifestyle.

 Over 500 courses are available, offering close interaction with instructors, classmates and academic support services.

 To learn more, why not attend information session?